Warning: You are browsing the documentation for Symfony 2.3, which is no longer maintained.

 Running a Symfony application using PHP’s built-in web server is as easy as

-$ php app/console server:start
+$ php app/console server:run

-This starts the web server at
+This starts a server at

-your Symfony application.
+localhost:8000 that executes your Symfony application.

 By default, the web server listens on port 8000 on the loopback device.
 You can change the socket passing an IP address and a port as a command-line argument: